What Causes pH To Rise Or Drop In Hydroponics [& How To Control It]?

 3. Adjust the pH levels.

-In this article, we'll go into great detail about each of the causes and solutions for resolving the imbalanced pH.
-We'll also cover several products you can buy to control the pH of your hydroponic system.
-With that said, let's dive right into this topic!
+In this article, we'll discuss each cause and solution for resolving an imbalanced pH and discuss several products you can buy to control the pH of your hydroponic system.
+Let's dive right into this topic!

 What Causes pH To Rise Or Drop In Hydroponics?